htc-class/homework-site/src/markdown-pages/year-3/week-05.md

 - commit your work, and push up a MR on GitLab
 - before you slack me the URL, review your own diffs, clean up anything you notice, then slack me the URL.
+- either in Slack, or in your MR, post a screenshot of a debugging session with a C program paused, and local variables displayed.

 ---